 In order to keep the cache’s storage requirement under control, it is limited to a horizon of up to 730 days into the past.
 This limit is fixed — thus queries reaching further back into the past are not merely slower, they are impossible.
-This can be easily customised using the Monitoring Core > In-memory cache for availability data global setting:
+This can be easily customized using the Global Settings > Monitoring Core > In-memory cache for availability data global setting:

 7. Files and directories